jacktweddle/pnda/README.md

 ### FETCH

 FETCH simulations have thus far been used to perform full scale simulations of the NILE bunker and used to obtain flux and dose profiles to compare with MCNP simulations.
-Current work is being undertaken to investigate time dependent functionality as well as implementing a point source to determine if it is suitable to perform PNDA simulations in FETCH
+Current work is being undertaken to investigate time dependent functionality as well as implementing a point source to determine if it is suitable to perform PNDA simulations in FETCH.

 ## In this repository